 - Engage your staff.
 Your staff each have their own unique challenges and understanding of your restaurant.
 Regularly seek their feedback and you'll learn things you'd otherwise miss.
 Maybe there's a chance to teach your staff how to upsell and grow profits.
 Communication is key.

 - Reduce food waste.
 Wasted food is a major drain on restaurants as the margin is already small.
 Keeping your menu short and establishing a par level for your ingredients can keep you from throwing away money.
+This is a key responsibility for the different types of chefs who work in the restaurant.

 - Embrace technology.
 Technology can lower costs, increase customer satisfaction, and save time.
 Whether you invest in a qr code menu or use an inventory management system like BinWise Pro, you can see major savings.